 The Roundhouse Park is amazing!
 Great place for the family to spend a great time there and learning about trains and the great thing is they get to climb on...
 Read More

 |Yonge-University-Spadina||Union Station||8 Minutes|

-How to get to Roundhouse Park and the Toronto Railway Museum by TTC Subway
+How to get to Roundhouse Park by TTC Subway

 From Union Station follow the SkyWalk west or walk west on the south side of Front Street to York Street or Simcoe Street and go left (south) to Bremner Blvd.
 Roundhouse Park is right across the street.